 Ophelia Joined the Group Maidens Who Don’t Float: Classic Lit Signs on to Facebook brings more than 50 works of classic literature into the wild world of social media.
-Classics from The Odyssey to The Great Gatsby to Lolita are retold via news feeds, profile pages, events, groups, quizzes…even 25 Random Things lists.
+Classics from The Odyssey to The Great Gatsby to Lolita are retold via news feeds, profile pages, events, groups and quizzes.
 Everyone from Ernest Hemingway to Jane Austen, Hester Prynne to Holden Caulfield, and Anna Karenina to Don Quixote play “Scrabulific” games, write inappropriate status updates, post passive-aggressive comments and send awkward friend requests–all while Shakespeare himself moderates.

 I owe the idea for this book to the confluence of two events: I joined Facebook in April 2008, and my first child was born a month later.
 As a new mom, I was perfect prey for Facebook’s seductive vortex of time drainage.
 I was up at all hours, often feeling tethered to my couch.
 Facebook allowed me to live vicariously through my non-couch-tethered friends, and the only energy exertion required of me was to write status updates, which in the first months of motherhood were mostly things like: “Sarah ate in a RESTAURANT.”